jmaincpa/Get-UniqueObjs/README.md

 # Get-UniqueObjs
-Filter a list of Powershell Objects by one or more properties
+Return a Unique list of Powershell Objects, on one or more properties

 ```Powershell
 Function Get-UniqueObjs {